d12frosted/elpa-mirror/gnu/cape-readme.txt

   If a Capf caches the candidates for too long we can use a cache busting Capf-transformer.
-For example the Capf merging function `cape-super-capf' creates a Capf, which caches the candidates for the whole lifetime of the Capf.
+For example the Capf merging function `cape-capf-super' creates a Capf, which caches the candidates for the whole lifetime of the Capf.
 Therefore you may want to combine a merged Capf with a cache buster under some circumstances.
 It is noteworthy that the `company-capf' backend from Company refreshes the